 See how it really sticks together but isn’t runny or too wet?

 3. I haven’t found the magic mixture that makes my cookies spread out thin.
-Sometimes the look like little ice cream scoops and sometimes they turn out like picture-perfect cookies.
+Sometimes they look like little ice cream scoops and sometimes they turn out like picture-perfect cookies.
 When I figure it out, I’ll let you know!

-4. I use a cookie scoop so that I can have some sort of uniformity through-out my cookies, or else they’d wind up looking all kinds of caddywhompus!
+4. I use a cookie scoop so that I can have some sort of uniformity throughout my cookies, or else they’d wind up looking all kinds of caddywhompus!
 But if you can make nice and even dough balls without one, more power to you.

 At any rate, I hope you try this recipe out and enjoy it!
 Matt has been eating them even though they are gluten-free, so they must not be too far off from what the regular version tastes like!

 And now, for the recipe and directions!